devcareer/team-rebels/README.md

 9. Push the changes in your local repository to GitHub. e.g $ git push origin develop=Pushes the changes in your local repository up to the remote repository you specified as the origin.

+# To run and watch your scss
+1. Open your terminal or CMD on windows
+2. cd to the project directory
+3. run `npm run scss`
+4. Then your scss will be automatically watched and rendered to the css/main.css

 # Styleguides